John Dean - Class 1978

 For basketball, she made the Big East All-Conference first team her junior and senior seasons after gaining honorable mention as a sophomore.
 As a senior, she was named Big East Conference Player of the Year, was selected to the Bangor Daily News All-State Third Team and was voted to play in the Maine McDonald’s Senior All-Star Game.

 On the tennis court, as the Wildcats’ first singles player, she made All- Aroostook her final three years and was a state singles tournament finalist as a senior.
+Deschene excelled academically, making the National Honor Society as a junior and graduating in the top 10 of her class.
+She garnered academic awards all four years.

 She went on to Worcester Polytechnic Institute in Massachusetts and played point guard for the Div.
 III Engineers, helping the team to the Eastern College Athletic Conference championship.
 She set a school record for the most minutes played her senior year and finished with career averages of 7.1 points and 5.6 rebounds per game.